 ATLAS.ti allows you to establish named links to more clearly express the nature of the relationships between concepts.
-With named links, you may express a sentence like "a broken leg causes pain".
-This can be done by linking two nodes: the source node "broken leg" connected with a named link "causes" or "is-cause-of" to the target node "pain".
+With named links, you may express a sentence like "a broken leg causes pain" by two nodes (the source node "broken leg" and the target node "pain") connected with a named link ("causes" or "is-cause-of").

 The name of a link is displayed in the network editor as a label attached to the link midway between the two connected nodes.